hydro-lab/hydro-lab.github.io/class.md

 # Class Information
 ## Office Hours
 Monday 10:00 am to 12:00 pm
-In person or Zoom by request
+Fisher 333A or Zoom by request
 Or by appointment

 ## Resources